Everything You Need to Know About Software Testing Methods

-- Component testing: Other names are module or program testing.
+- Component testing: This step is also known as "module" or "program" testing.
 It’s similar to unit testing but contains a higher level of integration.
 Modules of the software are tested for defects to verify their individual function.

-- Integration testing: This identifies errors when modules are integrated.
-Different integration tests are bottom up, top down, and functional incremental.
+- Integration testing: This identifies errors when the modules are integrated.
+Different methods for integration tests include "bottom-up", "top down", and "functional incremental".

-- System testing: Components of a project are tested as a whole in different environments with this method.
-It falls under the black box method and is one of the final tests in the process.
-It determines if the system functions as it should to meet business and user needs.
+- System testing: Components of a project are tested as a whole in different environments.
+System testing falls under the black box method and is one of the final tests in the process.
+It will determine if the system is prepared to meet business and user needs.